KenanY/vagrant/README.md

 This VM takes the following IP `192.168.20.20` and the following ports `8181`, `8182`, `6379`, `8002`

+These value van be changed in the `Vagrantfile` but changes to the rest of the setup code will need to follow.

 # What this does NOT do

 You cannot BUILD the website from within the vagrant VM.